darktjm/gamesup/README.md

 don't play that game any more) have "multiple save slots" that are really just multiple single-save-slot playthroughs ("profiles").
 I spent a lot of time trying to figure out how to support this easily.
-The solution I came up with is still complicated, but better than nothing.
-To enable profile support, make the dir be the slot to save to or restore, and tack on "++".
-Then, set a third variable, extract_to.
-If non-blank, the last element of the path is replaced with $extract_to when restoring.
-For example, here is the code that itbr (Into the Breach) uses:

-    game=itbr; dir="$HOME/games/wine/itbr/users/`id -un`/My Documents/My Games/Into The Breach/profile_"
-    if [ x-p = "x$1" ]; then
-      dir="$dir$2"; shift 2
-      extract_to="${dir##*/}"
-    else
-      extract_to=
-      for x in "$dir"*; do break; done if [ -d "$x" ]; then
-        dir="$x"
-      else
-        dir="$dir"Alpha
-      fi
-    fi
+The solution I came up with works well enough for the games I need it for that have sane save slots.
+To enable profile support, make the dir be the prefix for slot files, add a plus (`+`) to the start of the value, and add a `psuffix` variable to complete the slot name.
+Slot files are then `${dir#+}`*slot*`$psuffix`, where *slot* and `$psuffix` can't contain slashes in the current implementation.
+This adds an optional parameter immediately following -s/-r: `+`*slot*.
+If not given, the first found directory entry matching any slot is saved, and the restoration replaces the slot that was saved (it's not possible to find out what slot was saved at present).
+If given, the selected slot is saved, and the restoration is renamed to the given slot.
+For example, here is what Battle Chasers: Nightwar uses:

-    dir="${dir}++" # profile mode
+    # Support saves in profile mode

-Note that it allows the first two arguments to be "-p <profile>".
-If specified, both saves and restores will go to that profile.
-Otherwise, since extract_to is blank, restores will always go to the same profile they were saved from.
-Saves will automatically select the first (alphabetically) slot, or Alpha if none is found (which should never happen unless there's nothing to save).
+    dir="+$HOME/games/wine/bcn/users/`id -un`/AppData/LocalLow/Airship Syndicate/BattleChasersNightwar/user/saves/Save0"
+    psuffix=.sav

+A typical slot-specific save or restore would be:

+    # Copy slot 1 to 2
+    bcn -s +1 slot1
+    bcn -r +2 slot1

+The profile mode is pretty stupid and can't deal with many things.
+Some will never be supported.
+For example, Starbound saves stuff all over the place, including shared global state among the profiles.
+It also stores the names of available profiles in another file, rather than just reading the directory, so creating/deleting profiles would be diffcult.
+Furthermore, profile names are hex strings with unknown properties, so creating new profiles is impossible.
+The last two issues affect the Thea games as well.
+Vambrace Cold Soul stores all of its saves as separate variable assignments in a config file.
+It doesn't appear to be possible to even copy values from one to another to move slots around or create new slots, and editing a file is beyond the scope of this utility, anyway.

 dosbox
 ======